 In this conclusion to our series on dam removal, we travel from the Klamath up to the Olympic Peninsula, and the site of the former Elwha and Glines Canyon dams.
 What did it actually take to bring the dams down, and what lessons can we take forward to other ambitious ecosystem renewal projects?

-Dams: the quintessence of human power over nature.
+Dams remain one of the ultimate demonstrations of human power over nature.
 Wild rivers can be tamed to deliver energy for industry, lakes for recreation, and water for agriculture.
 But severing the link between land and sea has come with grave ecological costs.
 This is part one of a two-part series on dam removals.
 In this episode, we return to the Klamath river to examine the fierce conflict (and unlikely partnerships) in pursuit of the deconstruction of 4 major dams.